From Neoclassicism to Romanticism

 "Horse Frightened by Lightning", ca. 1829, by Eugene Delacroix (Budapest Museum of Fine Arts)

 Is it possible that neoclassicism, with its focus on order and the enduring values of Greece and Rome, can co-exist with romanticism, with its emphasis on exotic scenes, and studies of sublime nature?
 Yes it can—and did—in the 18th- and 19th-century art world.
-Art historian Joseph Cassar explores the artistic and cultural highlights of neoclassicism and romanticism, from the Enlightenment to the age of revolutions, and the movements’ lasting impact on Western artists.
+Art historian Joseph Cassar explores the artistic and cultural highlights of neoclassicism and romanticism, from the Enlightenment to the Age of Revolution, and the movements’ lasting impact on Western artists.

 9:30–10:45 a.m.
 The Discovery of Greco-Roman Ideals